Say My Name (Breaking Bad): Plot

 Mike asks Saul Goodman to retrieve the go bag for his getaway, but Saul fears the DEA will follow him.
 When Jesse volunteers to help, Mike refuses his assistance out of concern that Jesse would be spotted, leaving Walt to retrieve the bag.
 When Walt meets with Mike, he refuses to hand over the bag unless Mike tells him the names of the nine men he is paying off.
-Mike takes the bag anyway and a heated argument erupts; in which Mike scolds Walt for his egotistical behavior and accuses him of having ruined their ideal situation working for Gus Fring.
-Walt storms off, and returns as Mike is about to leave, impulsively shooting him.
-Mike tries to get away, but – mortally wounded – ultimately resigns himself to sitting on a log by the river.
+Mike takes the bag anyway and a heated argument erupts, in which Mike scolds Walt for his egotistical behavior and accuses him of having ruined their ideal situation working for Gus Fring.
+Walt storms off, and Mike realizes the revolver in his bag is missing.
+Walt returns with the revolver and impulsively shoots Mike.
+Mike tries to ambush Walt, but – mortally wounded – ultimately resigns himself to sitting on a log by the river.
 After Walt catches up to him, he realizes he could have just asked Lydia Rodarte-Quayle for the names, and that shooting Mike was unnecessary.
-Walt attempts to apologize, but Mike tells him to "shut the fuck up and let me die in peace" and succumbs to his wound seconds later.
+Walt attempts to apologize; Mike tells him to "Shut the fuck up, and let me die in peace", and succumbs to his wound a few seconds later.